 Recently we have begun sharing a number of reports which expand our understanding of severe and multiple disadvantage – in different places and contexts – as a series called ‘Connected.’

-This work builds on Hard Edges which was published in 2015 with Heriot-Watt University.
+This work builds on Hard Edges, which was published in 2015 with Heriot-Watt University.
 It was the first statistical profile of severe and multiple disadvantage and showed that there were 58,000 people in England in simultaneous contact with homelessness, substance misuse and criminal justice services.
 This has been influential in drawing attention to the ways in which social harms reinforce one another and cluster around many of the same people, and we are keen to take this analysis further forward and consider more perspectives which both broaden and deepen the scope of our conversations.

 – Gender Matters